MTstateIntroStats/IntroStatActivitiesHybrid/_book/01-A01-data-intro.md

 1. Ask a research question.

-2. Design a study and collect data.
+2. Design a study and collect data. *Modules 1--2*

-3. Summarize and visualize the data. *Weeks 3--4*
+3. Summarize and visualize the data. *Modules 3--4*

-4. Use statistical analysis methods to draw inferences from the data. *Weeks 6--14*
+4. Use statistical analysis methods to draw inferences from the data. *Modules 5 - 11*

 5. Communicate the results and answer the research question. *Weeks 6--14*